flokoe/bash-hackers-wiki/docs/howto/pax.md

     pax -w -T 0000 -f /n/mybackups/$(date +%A)

-In this case, the day-name is an archive-file (you don\'t need a filename extension like `.tar` but you can add one, if desired).
+In this case, the day-name is an archive-file (you don't need a filename extension like `.tar` but you can add one, if desired).

 ### Changing filenames while archiving